wrsturgeon/stream-types/README.md

 ## Style?

-Very not set in stone.
+Not set in stone.
 My mind could easily be changed on any of these.
 At the moment, though, just for my own memory:
 - Anything that's a `Prop` or usually ends up fully saturated as a `Prop`: uppercase.
 - Constructors for inductive/variant types: uppercase.
 - Everything else: lowercase.